Description

 Frequently Asked Questions

-The benefit of the PGS spectrometer being compact without movable parts is that it is robust even in harsh environments.
+What is the benefit of the PGS spectrometer being compact without movable parts?

-InGaAs (indium-gallium-arsenide) is used as a detector material in the PGS spectrometer.
+What material is used as a detector in the PGS spectrometer?